JWT Authentication

 • Field header_name specifies the name of new http header reserved for jwt claim.
 If this header is already present with some other value then it will be replaced with the claim value.
 If the claim value doesn’t exist then this header wouldn’t be available for any other value.

-• Field claim_name specifies the claim from verified jwt token.
+• Field claim_name specifies the claim from the verified JWT.

 In this example the tenants claim is an object, therefore the JWT claim (“sub”, “nested.claim.key” and “tenants”) will be added to HTTP headers as following format: